 The main drawback is the fact that the delay is proportional to the leak current, which is unknown and it is usually not properly modelled.
-Also it has a strong dependency on process parameter and temperature variations
+Also, it has a strong dependency on process parameters and temperature variations

 As a curiosity, ring oscillators were first presented in 1995 in the Solid-State Circuit Journal.

-The schematic of this slow clock is presented on pic below:
+The schematic of this slow clock is presented on the pic below:

 A small circuit with a capacitor and 2 transistors is used to force the oscillation at the beginning.
 One of the problems of the ring oscillators is to ensure the first cycle of oscillation and avoiding the metastability.
 Later on, it oscillates itself and forever.

 In real life, a fabricated silicon integrated circuit with a ring is so infrequent that it remains in a metastable position.
 Due to impurities and the fact that all the transistors are not 100% identical, the oscillator will be naturally provoked.